MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-III-Animal-Plant-Health-Inspection-Service-Department-Agriculture/part-301-Domestic-Quarantine-Notices/subpart-C-Fruit-Flies/section-301.32-1.md

 *Compliance agreement.* A written agreement between APHIS and a person engaged in growing, handling, or moving regulated articles, wherein the person agrees to comply with this subpart.

-*Core area.* The area within a circle surrounding each site where fruit flies have been detected using a1/2-mile radius with the detection site as a center point.
+*Core area.* The area within a circle surrounding each site where fruit flies have been detected using a 1/2-mile radius with the detection site as a center point.

 *Day degrees.* A unit of measurement used to measure the amount of heat required to further the development of fruit flies through their life cycle.
 Day-degree life cycle requirements are calculated through a modeling process specific for each species of fruit fly.